forestryio/forestry.io/hugo/content/docs/quickstart/tour.md

 ---
 ## Overview

+Forestry connects to your Git repository and help your edit Markdown, Front Matter and data files (YAML, JSON or TOML).
+Our CMS also offers a free preview environment to check your modifications before you save your changes.

 This tour will walk you through setting up your first site in Forestry.
 It demonstrates the primary features and editing functionality of the CMS.

 ***